ClickHouse/NoiSQL/README.md

 ### Basic waves

-Oscillators: functions of time, with period adjusted to be one second.
+We define oscillators as functions of time, with period adjusted to be one second.
 You can modify the frequency simply by multiplying the time argument.
 For example, `sine_wave(time * 400)` - a sine wave of 400 Hz frequency.